Open-EO/openeo-python-client/docs/auth.rst

     *   the *OpenID Connect identity provider* (the platform that handles the authentication of the user)
-    *   the *openEO backend*, which manages earth observation collections and executes your algorithms
+    *   the *openEO back-end*, which manages earth observation collections and executes your algorithms

-    Instead of managing the authentication procedure itself, a backend first forwards a user to the log-in page of a OpenID Connect provider, such as an (external) organisation like Google or Microsoft.
+    Instead of managing the authentication procedure itself, a back-end first forwards a user to the log-in page of a OpenID Connect provider, such as an (external) organisation like Google or Microsoft.
-    The user can log in there with an existing account (or create a new one) and then generally has to explicitly grant access to basic profile information (e.g. email address) that the backend will use to identify the user.
+    The user can log in there with an existing account (or create a new one) and then generally has to explicitly grant access to basic profile information (e.g. email address) that the back-end will use to identify the user.

-    Note that with this approach, the backend does not have to take care of all the security and privacy challenges of properly handling user registration, authentication, etc.
+    Note that with this approach, the back-end does not have to take care of all the security and privacy challenges of properly handling user registration, authentication, etc.
     Also, it allows the user to securely reuse an existing account